zombie-einstein/covey/docs/source/environments/flock.rst

 By default the reward provided by in range neighbours decrease exponentially with distance.

-Rewards can be customised by implementing the :py:class:`covey.flock.rewards.RewardFn` interface.
+Rewards can be customised by implementing the :py:class:`floxs.flock.rewards.RewardFn` interface.

 Observations